 Created six dashboards using SAP BusinessObjects Dashboards 4.0 (Xcelsius)

 Created three dashboards using SAP BusinessObjects Dashboards 4.0 (formerly Xcelsius)

 As time goes on, products are pruned from the SAP BusinessObjects product suite.
 You might want to consider editing your resume to remove obsolete product references from your job descriptions.
 For example:

 Configured Broadcast Agent 5.5 for nightly and monthly report scheduling.

 Configured nightly and monthly report schedules using administrator tool.

-Some obsolete products that you might want to consider eliminating are Broadcast Agent, Crystal Reports Explorer, Performance Manager, and Supervisor.
+Some obsolete products that you might want to consider eliminating are Broadcast Agent, Crystal Reports Explorer, Desktop Intelligence, Performance Manager, and Supervisor.

 5. Stress the business value of your business intelligence

-What resume/CV guidelines have you found helpful?
-Please share your comments below.
+What resume/curriculum vitae (CV) guidelines have you found helpful?
+Please share your thoughts below.